Python3pkg/Nappy/wiki/To-Do.md

             return True

 and so forth, overriding (wrapping) just those methods that raise exceptions and handling the "we don't really care" cases accordingly.

-## More convenience functions
-It would be nice (for interactive / debugging / testing / development) to be able to access a metric by label name, e.g.

-    m = nr.metric(metricByName('bozo'))

-Obviously names aren't guaranteed to be unique.
-C'est la vie; the metricByName() function would just arbitrarily return one of them (or could throw an exception).
-It would be handy if metricByName() did some wildcarding too.

 ## caching?
 Wondering if it is worth creating a caching class that would allow you to do a bunch of things to a metric and then commit() the results.
 Seems like a lot of work for no good reason though.
 I've gone back and forth on this.